Martha-Irhirhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword displays the number of lines that contain the pattern “bin” in the file /etc/passwd

 16-whatsnext is a file that displays  lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+17-hidethisword is a file that displays  all the lines in the file /etc/passwd that do not contain the pattern “bin”.